CollierCZ/docs-media/java-rx-sdk-reame.md

 ## Summary

-Kentico Cloud Delivery JavaRx/AndroidRx SDK is client library for retrieving content from [Kentico Cloud](https://kenticocloud.com/) written in Java 7 for both `Java` & `Android` projects.
+Kentico Cloud Delivery JavaRx/AndroidRx SDK is a client library for retrieving content from [Kentico Cloud](https://kenticocloud.com/).
+It is written in Java 7 for both `Java` & `Android` projects.
 The SDK is available as `delivery-rx` and `delivery-android` on [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Ckenticocloud) and [jCenter](https://bintray.com/kentico-timothyf/kenticocloud-maven/delivery-rx).

 The SDK is built with [ReactiveX programming](http://reactivex.io/) and supports [RxJava2](https://github.com/ReactiveX/RxJava) and [RxAndroid](https://github.com/ReactiveX/RxAndroid) querying.
-However, it also integrates with [OkHttp](http://square.github.io/okhttp/) for those developers who do not want to use *Rx*.
+It also integrates with [OkHttp](http://square.github.io/okhttp/) for those developers who do not want to use *Rx*.

 ## Prerequisites